rferraton/mssql_naming_convention/ColumnsRules.md

 **\<reference table name\>\_Skey**

 ### C2 : Directly-derived columns
-Columns that are derived directly from source systems (no transformations applied between source and column) should bear the exact name of its source.<br/>
+Columns that are derived directly from source systems (no transformations applied between source and column) should be the exact name of its source.<br/>
 The only difference may be due to the removal / replacement of forbidden characters.<br/>
 This applies to the staging area as well as all other areas.